vox-hunter/Currency-Converter/README.md

 Contributions to enhance the functionality or performance of the Currency Converter are welcome.
 Please fork the repository and submit a pull request with your updates.

+## Funding
+Since this is a non-profit project, funding is appreciated at [Team Seas](https://teamseas.org/)

 ## License

 This project is licensed under the Apache License - see the [LICENSE](https://github.com/vox-hunter/Currency-Converter/blob/main/LICENSE) file for details.